 The Griswold House, home to Newport Art Museum, was built in 1864 by Richard Morris Hunt for John Griswold, an Old China Trade merchant and member of the Griswold Family.
 The house is one of the earliest American Stick–style buildings and one of Hunt's first works in Newport.

 Hunter House is one of the finest examples of Georgian Colonial architecture from Newport's "golden age" in the mid-18th century.
 The north half of the house was constructed between 1748 and 1754 by Jonathon Nichols, Jr., a prosperous merchant and colonial deputy.
-After his death in 1756, the property was sold to Colonel Joseph Wanton, Jr., who enlarged the house by adding a south wing and a second chimney, transforming the building into a formal Georgian mansion.
+After his death in 1756, the property was sold to Colonel Joseph Wanton, Jr., who expanded the house by adding a south wing and a second chimney, transforming the building into a formal Georgian mansion.

 Today, the house exhibits examples of the finest achievements in the arts and crafts of 18th century Newport.